Diesel founder considering jewellery and Japan to beat slowdown

 On Friday, Rosso announced a partnership with his friend rockstar Bono to sell in Diesel stores fashion products, sourced or entirely made in Africa under an Diesel+Edun label.

-Through his Red Circle investment arm, Rosso is also the single-biggest shareholder with a stake of around 9 percent in growing Italian online fashion retailer Yoox YOOX.MI.
+Through his Red Circle investment arm, Rosso is also the single-biggest shareholder with a stake of around 9 percent in growing Italian online fashion retailer Yoox.

 Rosso has also invested in an Italian start-up incubator called H-Farm and in a maker of electric vehicles.